 At a Glance

-- Benefits: Enjoy a modern facility, training opportunities, and flexible hours.
+- Benefits: Enjoy a modern facility, training opportunities, and flexible working hours.

-- Other info: Full-time, permanent role with a supportive work environment.
+- Other info: Full-time, permanent position with a 37-hour work week, Monday to Friday.

 The predicted salary is between 30000 - 42000 £ per year.